nelsonJanusson/film_searcher/README.md

 #### `npm run dev` to run the application.

-After running the app it can be accessed on port 5173 in your browser [http://localhost:5173](http://localhost:5173).
+After running the app it can be accessed on port 5173  or at the following adress in your browser: [http://localhost:5173](http://localhost:5173).

 The page will reload when you save changes.

+---

+# Testing

 #### `npm test` runs test although none are implemented yet